bookofproofs/bookofproofs.github.io/_sources/history/20th-century/nash.md

 * Nash was awarded (jointly with Harsanyi and Selten) the 1994 Nobel Prize in Economic Science for his work on game theory.
 * for a seminal contribution to research.
 * striking and seminal contributions to the theory of nonlinear partial differential equations and its applications to geometric analysis.
-* A few days after picking up the prize in Norway, Nash and his wife Alicia were killed in an accident to their taxi on the New Jersey turnpike.

 Born 13 June 1928, Bluefield, West Virginia, USA.
 Died 23 May 2015, New Jersey, USA.